Learning How We Talk: Speech and Language Development Milestones for Children

 Makes babbling sounds like pa, ba, and ma

-Makes sounds when happy or upset
+Laughs and makes sounds when happy or upset

 7-12 months